Zilliqa/dev-portal-old/docs/staking-ssn-maintenance.md

 ---
-id: staking-ssn-monitoring
+id: staking-ssn-maintenance
-title: Monitoring
+title: SSN Maintenance
 ---

 # Seed node status page
-We provide a webapp, Zilliqa Staking Viewer, to track all available seed node operators.
+We provide a web application, Zilliqa Staking Viewer, to track all available seed node operators.
 You can access it at https://stg-staking-viewer.zilliqa.com/

 # How to resync node